mloreti/vimgur/README.md

 [Vimgur]("https://vimgur.herokuapp.com")

 Vimgur is a site inspired by imgur and vimeo.
 It's a hybrid that is meant to showcase the most interesting videos people come across on vimeo.
 Vimgur is built with Ruby on Rails on the backend, a PostgreSQL database, and a ReactJS with Redux architecture for the frontend.

+![alt text][homepage]

 ### Features & Implementation